sahithyasridhar/fa18-523-65/project-report/report.md

 able to show how restaurant quality results in cyclic behavior for ratings.
 This means that restaurants that have good quality, may drop their investment in keeping quality constant which results in bad reviews.
-This in turn forces them to invest back in quality to gain back lost business.
-Researchers also created heat maps to show how restaurants of similar high quality tend to be closer to each other to gain from bigger crowds [@fa18-523-65-www-4].
+This in turn forces them to invest back in quality to gain back lost business [@fa18-523-65-www-4].

+"We provide heat maps of where most reviewed restaurants are located.
+The aim of this is to show that most reviewed restaurants are usually clustered together.
+This is an intuitive result, given that consumers have the option of choosing another (equally good) restaurant if the originally chosen restaurant is crowded [@fa18-523-65-www-4]".

 Koven et al focused on methods to predict useful reviews.
 Their motivation was that there is lot of work done in trying to find bad/fake reviews.
 But, it was